wizarrrr/wizarr/README.md

 ## What is Wizarr?

-Wizarr is an automaded user invitation system for Plex/Jellyfin/Emby.
+Wizarr is an automated user invitation system for Plex/Jellyfin/Emby.
 You can create a unique link, share it with a user, and they will be invited to your Media Server after they complete the simple signup process!

 ## Major Features Include